 As a Founder of a startup, one needs to come up with new ideas all the time.
 When a competitor/rival emerges, one has to be ready with a responsive plan.
 This demands on-the-spot and out of the box creative thinking.
 Having a creative and optimistic mind is really essential.
-The less experience brings more pressure and it becomes difficult to find solutions to the problems and coming up with acceptable plans.
+Less experience brings more pressure and it becomes difficult to find solutions to problems and come up with acceptable plans.

 5. Decision Making

 This is one of the most stressful challenges on this list.
 New entrepreneurs have to make hundreds of decisions a day.
 From big impacting decisions to the little hour-affecting ones, decision making can affect the business in positive and negative ways.

 Decision fatigue is a real phenomenon.
 Many new entrepreneurs would experience the same if they aren’t prepared for a new level of stress.
 One correct decision takes you up the ladder, while one wrong decision can throw you down.
 The first few months are quite impactful and one needs to be extra cautious about the decisions that one makes.

 Good and potential clients are hard to find at an initial stage.
 Finding a potential client/customer is really essential to growing the business.
 Convincing a client to work with our startup is really hard as nobody trusts a new business so easily.
 Hence, it is essential to find “good clients or customers”.
 A good client is loyal to the business and will forgive us if we make a mistake.

 Also, a potential client would try to do the right things that would benefit both the company and the client.
 Bad customers will always look for loopholes in the company’s policy to exploit and criticize.
 They always try to exploit the company’s goodwill and are responsible for bad debts.
 Good customers build the business and bad customers liquidate it.